Dwarf snakehead

 Some of these are borderline dwarf snakeheads, slightly surpassing 25 cm in maximum length (e.g., C. pulchra has been called a dwarf snakehead, but may reach 30 cm).
 In contrast, the smallest dwarf snakehead species are less than 15 cm.

 Several of these only recently received their scientific name, but were already known among aquarists before.
 Examples of this are C. andrao (described 2013, previously known as C. sp.
 "Lal Cheng" or "blue bleheri"), C. pardalis (described 2016, previously known as C. sp.
 "Meghalaya leopard"), C. quinquefasciata (described 2018, previously known as C. sp. "five stripe"), C. torsaensis (described 2018, previously known as C. sp. "cobalt blue"), and C. brunnea (described 2019, previously known as C. sp. "chocolate bleheri").
 A few dwarf snakeheads that are known from the aquarium trade remain undescribed, including:

-Channa sp.
-"Burmese red rim rainbow" or "redfin".
-Similar to Channa gachua but has black dots on the body and fin edges are darker.